osiloke/Flumotion-Transcoder/doc/rst/configuration/file-source/transcoder-config.rst

 ......................

-Specifies the default maximum time in second to wait for the SQL statment notifications to succeed.
+Specifies the default maximum time in second to wait for the SQL statement notifications to succeed.

 If the value is not overridden by a customer configuration, the specified value will be used and if not specified